 The Service is primarily designed to support those with mild to moderate needs.
 The Service does not diagnose or prescribe and is not a crisis service, although we do offer Crisis Support.
 Students who require medical support should consult their GP (General medical Practitioner).

-On contacting the Service, students will be offered an initial 1-2-1 consultation.
+Upon fully registering with the Service, students will be offered an initial 1-2-1 consultation.
 Depending on need, the support we then offer includes:

 - Short term, focussed blocks of therapy, subject to assessment